jdx-code/jdx-code/README.md

 ### Hello folx, I'm Jyotirmoy Das.. a.k.a.
 "JD". 👋

-- 🔭 I’m currently working on Front-End stuff.
 - 🌱 I’m currently learning Advanced Javascript, ReactJS, Tailwind CSS and more Front-End stuff.
 - 👯 I’m looking to collaborate with passionate developers (like YOU).
-- 🤔 I’m looking for help with Advanced Javascript Concepts.
-- 💬 Ask me about Programming, Life and Philosophy.
+- 💬 I love discussions that are about Programming, Life and Philosophy.
 - 📫 Mail me : jyotirmoydas12@gmail.com

 <!-- Social Icons -->